cbrennanpoole/Qualitative-Self/README.md

     - Clear and
     - Concise manner.
 9. Develop efficient, near autonomous set of workflow processes to
-    - Establishing more adaptive and accountable workforce with
+    - Creating a more accountable workforce
 10. Improve the regional Ops perspective :
     - Define clear expections : setting the benchmark (standard expectation directly inline with the company expectation of 98.6%; while
         1. created an environment conducive to continuous improvement that would halt and catch fire the 2nd year; ultimately
-            - Establishing and further improving on a 99.4% service standard.
+            - Establish and improving on a 99.4% service standard.
-            - Creating catalyst to almost instant recognition,
+            - The catalyst to almost instant recognition,
-                1. Recepient (as team unit) of multiple internal service awards, including
+                1. Recepient of multiple internal service awards, including
-                    - Best-in-class break ( medium terminals MPS, TN 2010) , and
+                    - Best-in-class break ( medium terminals MPS, TN 2010),
-                    - Best-in-class relay ( OKC + TUL terminals 2010 )
+                    - Best-in-class relay ( OKC + TUL terminals 2010),
                     - Most improved regional service standards (MPS & OKC regions 2010).
 10. Serve as onduit to growth for :
     - Terminal DockOps,